ParadexRelayer/Consumer-API-docs/readme.md

 * expirationDate - expiration date and time of order in ISO 8601 format

 The expirationDate format is 2017-11-21T18:00:00Z
 A valid expirationDate needs to be between now() + min_expiration and now() + max_expiration.
-Min/max expiration can be obtained by calling the `expirations` endpoint.
+Min/max expiration can be obtained by calling the `/v0/expirations` endpoint.

 Returns:
 ```